 Need to find the perfect gift but cannot afford luxury items?
 Don't worry.
 You're not alone.
 Watching fashion shows on television may have given you the impression that you can't buy a decent ladies sweater for less than $200, but that's only what the high-end retailers who sponsor the show want you to think.
 In reality, specialty stores that carry quality and often brand name items at discounted prices, known as retail outlets, may have exactly what you need.
 For an overview of what you can expect from the average retail outlet store or mall, read on.

 The most obvious difference you will notice between items in an outlet store and items in a standard retail store is that outlet items are almost always significantly cheaper.
-Buying Blackberry leather cases directly from your cell phone provider at their location in downtown Toronto's Eaton center can set you back by 50 to 100 dollars depending on the model while picking up a similar item at an outlet mall may only cost 15 to 20 dollars.
+Buying accessories directly from the provider at their retail location can set you back by 50 to 100 dollars depending on the model while picking up a similar item at an outlet mall may only cost 15 to 20 dollars.
 For anyone who is on a budget (and with today's economy, who isn't?) outlet stores can be an absolute godsend and a way of avoiding going into debt or accepting charity.

 While many outlet stores offer the exact same brands and items as normal retail stores, there is of course, a catch.
 The items that come into outlet stores are generally the items the company is unable to sell at its more upscale locations.
 This could either be because the items are last years' models, have gone out of season, or else are damaged in some way.
 Therefore, if you're picking up a baby feeding set at an outlet mall it's a good idea to open it up and make sure that none of the plates are cracked and that none of the utensils are missing.